ebhardjan/ProgVer1/result/README.md

 worked better than for instance just picking the first one.

 DP can keep up to formulas with around 20 variables and 90 clauses before going over the 20 second limit.
-DPLL and CDCL go up to about 80 variables.

 For the next two graphs, we seperated the satisfiable from the unsatisfiable formulas, and only look at the average runtime over the ten formulas of same